nate-yocom/xac-assist/README.md

 - ignoredAxes: A list of axes to filter out
 - mappedButtons: A dictionary of buttons to their mapped values
 - mappedAxes: A dictionary of buttons to their mapped values
+- allowAxisHoldToFlow: Boolean indicating whether the values for an axis should be transmitted continually once some threshold 'hold' time is met - i.e. hold-to-scroll
+- axisHoldToFlowHoldTimeMilliseconds: The number of milliseconds (fidelity of +/-10ms) to wait before allowing axis data through

 ### The Web API